JP Morgan Chase Presents: Windows of Opportunity

 LaTrese Steplight

-LaTrese Steplight is a Vice President and Senior Business Consultant with JPMorgan Chase, bringing over 29 years of experience supporting entrepreneurs and small business owners.
-She leads Chase’s Coaching for Impact Program for Cleveland and surrounding areas, providing one-on-one coaching, access to financial and credit solutions, community resources, and year-round business education.
+LaTrese Steplight brings over 29 years of banking experience and currently leads JPMorgan Chase's Coaching for Impact Program for Cleveland and surrounding areas.
+She supports entrepreneurs through one-on-one coaching, financial and credit solutions, community partnerships, and year-round business education.

 Teresa Morales-Bargar